Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image163.png)

-Figure 115: Overview of the 'Columns' tab on the 'Subjects' screen
+*Overview of the 'Columns' tab on the 'Subjects' screen*

 Column

 ![](../assets/sf/image164.png)

-Figure 116: Overview of the standard column settings
+*Overview of the standard column settings*

 ##### Case type